 With this card, you can double your rewards with a cashback match after the first year and get bonus rewards categories.
 It is also easy to get approved.
 However, some rewards categories have earning limits and many places outside of the United States do not accept Discover.

 With this card, there is no annual fee, a free credit score, a $20 reward every year for five years if you’re in good standing, and a 1% cashback on all purchases.
 There is also a credit limit increase after making five payments on time and a $50 welcome bonus if you make your first purchase within three months.
 Some cons, however, are that there is no 0% APR promotion for balance transfers or purchases and no bonus categories on spending.

 Deserve EDU Mastercard for Students

 With this card, there are no foreign transaction fees, no social security number required, and no cosigner or deposit required.
 There is also a free one-year Amazon Prime Student membership.
-Some cons, however, are that there are high regular APRs, you must have a US bank account with a certain balance, and there are no balance transfers of cash advances.
+Some cons, however, are that there are high regular APRs.
+Additionally, you must have a US bank account with a certain balance, and there are no balance transfers or cash advances.

 Vola Finance can advance you up to $300 at NO INTEREST.
 Vola Finance can make sure your bank balance does not get too low and alert you before it does so that you don’t pay overdraft or NSF fees.
 Furthermore, Vola Finance breaks down your spending pattern to help you budget your upcoming expenses and find ways for you to save.